naveenrana1309/NRMirror/README.md

 - **Array of Optionals** for  var subUsers =  [String?] not allowed.
 - If you are sure value is not going to be optional/nil then intialize property with default value like with blank string or 0 for Int

+##Xcode 7 support
+if you want to use this in Xcode 7 and swift 2.3 you have to use pod 'NRMirror', '~> 1.1'.

 ## Contributing